Drought, Fire & Floods in Famed Desert Mountains

 Used lightly by early cliff dwellers and Apaches, the Superstitions attracted miners in the 19th and 20th centuries, then cattle ranchers selling beef to miners.
 Reavis Ranch had a vegetable garden and orchard.
 (Reavis’ gravesite is on the Arizona Trail [AZT] north of Rogers Trough Trailhead.)
 Springs and trails bear names of other stockmen.
 The popular Dutchman Trail was inspired by a German (“Dutch”) immigrant who claimed to have found gold.
 The “Lost Dutchman’s Mine” search has inspired many books and maps.

-With elevations from 2000 to 5000 feet, the Superstitions often boast high temperatures and dry conditions and are best visited in winter or spring for cool weather and adequate water.
+With trail elevations only 2000 to 5600 feet, the Superstitions often boast high temperatures and dry conditions and are best visited in winter or spring for cool weather and adequate water.

 Superstition changes over the decadesWe often visited the area for Christmas break over the years and saw many changes: few people in the 1970s; in the 1980s, vandalism threatened parking at remote trailheads.
 Cattle numbers were reduced, but the vast trails network became less pleasant as thorny desert scrub encroached lesser-used areas, maybe because of reduced grazing after heavy use for many years.
 In the late 1990s the area became a favorite day or weekend visit for users from Peralta and First Water trailheads near Mesa.
 Stock (horse) overuse reduced some trails into rocky rubble; campers, not cattle, trashed areas near springs.
 The overwhelmed Tonto National Forest had difficulty maintaining trails in the 1990s and early 2000s, although recently has made progress with adopt-a-trail groups and Arizona Trail (AZT) volunteers.